sidhantls/sidhantls.github.io/_posts/2025-08-26-cross-attention-steering.md

 Feel free to experiment with this.
 It'll only require doing an additional check before adding a steering vector hook: [here](https://github.com/sidhantls/minimal-casteer/blob/4ba0cad7b40bb2f5a4790f61959096488840ed2e/steering.py#L108)

-### 4.2 Improving Efficiency
+### 3.2 Improving Efficiency
 In order to reduce diffusion latency, I explored whether we can leverage diffusion replay caching.
 In this, we can iterate on the image for the first N/2 diffusion steps and only then apply the steering vector.
-If this works, then for an adaptive use-case, where we need to run multiple versions of the image with different strengths, we can reuse the diffusion output of the N/2th step and then, as the strength changes, we only perform N/2 diffusion steps instead of N. This can improve diffusion latency by 50%, compared to running all N steps with the updated strength.
+If this works, then for an adaptive use-case, where we need to run multiple versions of the image with different strengths, we can reuse the diffusion output of the N/2 step and then, as the strength changes, we only perform N/2 diffusion steps instead of N. This can improve diffusion latency by 50%, compared to running all N steps with the updated strength.

 Experiments revealed that late-stage steering, even with higher strengths, resulted in the same outputs.
-It appears that without early intervention, such as from the third step in section 4.1, the steering vector’s influence is diminished, limiting its effectiveness in attribute styling.
+It appears that without early intervention, such as from the third step in section 3.1, the steering vector’s influence is diminished, limiting its effectiveness in attribute styling.

-## 5 Closing Insights
+## 4 Closing Insights
 * Normalizing steering vectors is crucial to influence the attribute direction.
 Try experimenting with removing that and renormalization [here](https://github.com/sidhantls/minimal-casteer/blob/main/steering.py#L288) and [here](https://github.com/sidhantls/minimal-casteer/blob/main/steering.py#L70).
 * Increasing steering strength enhances attributes but may impact global composition.
 * Applying steering vectors only after the initial two diffusion steps can help maintain the global image structure.
-* Diffusion replay caching cannot be used to improve performance in adaptive use-cases, since applying steering only after N/2 diffusion steps is too weak to meaningfully affect the output.
+* Diffusion replay caching cannot be used to improve performance in adaptive use cases, since applying steering only after N/2 diffusion steps is too weak to meaningfully affect the output.

 ## References
 Gaintseva, T., Ma, C., Liu, Z., Benning, M., Slabaugh, G., Deng, J., & Elezi, I. (2025).
 CASteer: Steering diffusion models for controllable generation. arXiv. https://arxiv.org/abs/2503.09630